 Article 2, 12-1, 32, 34, 44 and 48 of Enforcement Rules of the Labor Pension Act amended and promulgated by Ministry of Labor Order of Lao-Dong-Fu-3-Tze- No.1050136597 on January 5, 2017

 The Rules are prescribed in accordance with Article 57 of the Labor Pension Act (here-in-after referred to as the Act).

-Employers applying for contributing to labor pensions in accordance with Paragraph 1 to Article 6 of the Act are required to complete the Application for Labor Pension Contributions (here-in-after referred to as the Application) and the Labor Pension Contributions Report (here-in-after referred to as the Report) and shall submit each to the Bureau (here-in-after referred to as the Bureau).
+Employers applying for contributing to labor pensions in accordance with Paragraph 1 to Article 6 of the Act are required to complete the Application for Labor Pension Contributions (hereinafter "the Application") and the Labor Pension Contributions Report (hereinafter "the Report") and shall submit each to the Bureau of Labor Insurance, Ministry of Labor (hereinafter "the Bureau ").